 Promoting awareness of our service is important to our ability to grow our business, drive client engagement, and attract new clients.
 We believe that much of the growth in our client base during our first five years originated from referrals, organic word of mouth, and other methods of discovery, as our marketing efforts and expenditures were relatively limited.
 More recently, we increased our paid marketing initiatives and intend to continue to do so.
 Our marketing efforts currently include client referrals, affiliate programs, partnerships, display advertising, television, print, radio, video, content, direct mail, social media, email, mobile "push" communications, search engine optimization, and keyword search campaigns.
-In February 2019, we launched our first integrated brand marketing initiatives may become increasingly expensive and generating a meaningful return on those initiatives may be difficult.
+In February 2019, we launched our first integrated brand marketing campaign.
+We have limited or no experience marketing our services using some of these methods and our efforts may be unsuccessful.
+Our marketing initiatives may become increasingly expensive and generating a meaningful return on those initiatives may be difficult.
 We may also adjust our marketing activity from period to period as we launch new initiatives, run tests, or make decisions on marketing investments in response to anticipated rates of return, such as when we identify favorable cost per acquisition trends.
 For example, we tend to reduce our advertising during the holiday season, when many other retailers compete for marketing opportunities.
 Even if we successfully increase revenue as a result of our paid marketing efforts, it may not offset the additional marketing expenses we incur.